sassoftware/iot-anomaly-detection-floodlights/README.md

 *  **Light 2** starts deviating from the first principal components that are associated with the other lights around the same time that the dips were observed on the sixth night for these lights.
 *  **Light 4** starts deviating from the first principal components that are associated with the other lights again around the same time that the dips for this light were observed towards the end.

 This plot can help determine which floodlight circuits are malfunctioning.
 SST can give you a relatively clear indication of which part of the system is getting out of control.
+Note that the dip in energy consumption on day 15 is not flagged as an anomaly since all floodlights were affected due to the storm.

 The chart below displays the angle change of the first principal component between consecutive windows.